hey-network/mainchain/readme.md

 | 6 | Conforms to ERC20 transfers interface | `npm run test:token:transferable` |
 | 7 | Allows owner to drain other ERC20 tokens sent by mistake | `npm run test:token:drainable` |

-Note that it is necessary to test (6) since the Hey Token extends the `transfer()` and `transferFrom()` functions to implement the `validDestination` behaviour.
+Note that it is necessary to test (6), as the HEY token extends the `transfer()` and `transferFrom()` functions in order to implement the `validDestination` behavior.

 ### TokenSale

 #### Description

-##### Crowdsale behaviour
+##### Crowdsale behavior

 The Hey Token Sale contract is primarily an extension of OpenZeppelin's standard `Crowdsale` contract.
-It also includes standard crowdsale behaviours implemented in OpenZeppelin's standard contracts:
+It also includes standard crowdsale behaviors implemented in OpenZeppelin's standard contracts, including:
 - `TimedCrowdsale`: the Token Sale only accept payments between `startTime` and `endTime`.
 - `FinalizableCrowdsale`: the Token Sale implements a `finalize()` function that triggers a custom action after the sale has closed (see below).
 - `Pausable`: the Token Sale can be paused by the owner to reject any new incoming payments.

-The following behaviours have also been implemented (not directly available from OpenZeppelin libraries):
+The following behaviors have also been implemented (not directly available from OpenZeppelin libraries):
-- `EvolvingRate`: the ETH-to-tokens rate evolves from 5500 during the first day of the TGE to 5000 afterwards.
+- `EvolvingRate`: the ETH-to-tokens rate evolves from 5,500 during the first day of the TGE to 5,000 afterwards.
 - `MinimumContribution`: the Token Sale only allows contributions when payments are equal to or above 0.1 ETH.
-- `KYC`: the Token Sale only allows contributions from addresses authorised by the contract owner for KYC reasons.
+- `KYC`: the Token Sale only allows contributions from addresses authorized by the contract owner for KYC reasons.

-Note that the Token Sale does not implement explicitly the `CappedCrowdsale` behaviour, but it enforces it indirectly by being endowed with a fixed amount of tokens transferred to it during the initialisation phase.
+Note that the Token Sale does not explicitly implement the `CappedCrowdsale` behavior, but rather enforces it indirectly by virtue of its endowment with a fixed number of tokens that are transferred during the initialization phase.

-The name `TokenSale` has been chosen to be as close as possible to the standard `Crowdsale` name, which is already reserved for the corresponding OpenZeppelin's library (cannot be redeclared since it is already in use).
+The name `TokenSale` has been chosen in order to ensure that it is as similar as possible to the standard `Crowdsale` name, which is already reserved for the corresponding OpenZeppelin's library.
+The name cannot be redeclared, as it is already in use—thus the selection of `TokenSale`.

-##### Customisations
+##### Customizations

-###### Finalisation
+###### Finalization

-When it is deployed, the Token Sale contract expects a `pool` address to be provided as constructor argument.
-When the `finalize()` function is called after sale closing, any remaining tokens not sold to sale participants will automatically be transferred to the Pool address.
+When it is deployed, the Token Sale Contract expects a `pool` address to be provided as constructor argument.
+When the `finalize()` function is called—that is, after the sale has closed—any unsold tokens will be automatically transferred to the Pool's address.

 This customisation is implemented by extending the internal `_finalization()` function.

 In the Pool, tokens will be made available for users to redeem.
-Note that the Pool is anyway endowed with 30% of the total token supply, and the remaining tokens are an increment to this amount.
+Note that the Pool will be endowed with 30% of the total token supply regardless of token sale results.
+In the case of unsold tokens, they are merely added to this original 30%.

-We expect that there will be remaining tokens even in the case that a hard cap is reached, primarily for rounding reasons.
+The ¨*Hey* team expects that tokens will remain following the ICO even in the case that the hard cap is reached, mainly based on rounding requirements.

 ###### Pausable payments

 At any time, the owner of the contract can call the `pause()` function.
 This prevents any new incoming purchase of tokens.

-This customisation is implemented by extending the internal `_preValidatePurchase()` function and inheriting from the `Pausable` contract from OpenZeppelin's standard library.
+This customization is implemented by extending the internal `_preValidatePurchase()` function and inheriting from the `Pausable` contract from OpenZeppelin's standard library.

 ###### Evolving rate